The unstable formula theorem revisited via algorithms: Background on P.A.C. learning and Differential Privacy

 Differentially-private PAC learning asks, informally, for PAC learnability via an algorithm which is robust in the sense that small changes in the input do not disturb the output.
 There are obvious practical uses of such an algorithm in being able to guarantee privacy or anonymity to individual participants in data sets.
 It was introduced by Dwork, McSherry, Nissim and Smith in \cite{dmns}, for which they won the G\"odel prize.

 Formally stating the definition of privacy requires several steps.
 In generality, every algorithm induces a mapping taking inputs to outputs.
-When the algorithm is randomized, we can think about it as a (deterministic) mapping from inputs to distributions over outputs (the output is fully determined once the internal randomness of the algorithm is instantiated).
+When the algorithm is randomized, we can think about it as a (deterministic) mapping from inputs to distributions\footnote{In more detail, a randomized algorithm is modeled as a function $f:I\times R\to O$, where $I$ is the input space of the algorithm, $O$ is the output space of the algorithm, and $R$ is the set of random seeds.
+This means that there is a distribution over $R$ called the ``randomness'' of the algorithm, and given a point $i$ the output of the algorithm is computed by sampling $r$ from $R$ and outputting $f(i,r)\in O$.
+Thus, every such algorithm induces a deterministic mapping from $I$ to distributions over $O$, by assigning to each $i\in I$ the push-forward measure of the randomness on $R$ induced by~$f(i,\cdot)$.} over outputs (the output is fully determined once the internal randomness of the algorithm is instantiated).
 Thus, below we interpret a randomized learning algorithm as a deterministic mapping from input samples to distributions over hypotheses.
 This interpretation is used to define privacy.
 Say that two probability distributions $p, q$ are indistinguishable, so-called $(\epsilon, \delta)$-indistinguishable, when for every event $E$, $p(E) \approx_{\epsilon, \delta} q(E)$ where $a \approx_{\epsilon, \delta} b$ means that $a \leq e^\epsilon b + \delta$ and $b \leq e^\epsilon a + \delta$.
 Note that for small $\epsilon,\delta$, the affine map $x\mapsto e^\epsilon x + \delta$ is close to the identity map~$x\mapsto x$.
 Thus, $a\approx_{\eps,\delta} b$ roughly means that there is an approximate identity which maps $a$ to $b$ and vice versa.
 For more on this notion of similarity, see Vadhan \cite{vadhan} 7.1.6.